 In 2011, the Gulf Cooperation Council Interconnection Authority (GCCIA) completed the construction of a regional power grid connecting the Gulf states.
 Its main purpose was to provide backup in case of power emergencies.
 The grid also increases the likelihood of developing a common power market that could provide significant economic benefits to each GCC member state.

-Nourah is a research associate in the Transport and Infrastructure program.
+Nourah is a manager in the Solutions Productization program.
 Her work focuses on geospatial analysis and modeling.
-Nourah…
+Nourah was previously…

-Nourah is a research associate in the Transport and Infrastructure program.
+Nourah is a manager in the Solutions Productization program.
 Her work focuses on geospatial analysis and modeling.
 Nourah was previously in KAPSARC’s Policy and Decision Science program, where she was part of the KAPSARC Toolkit for Behavioral Analysis (KTAB) development team.
 She holds a B.S. in Computer Science from Prince Sultan University.

 Expertise